hamed-tgh/Breast_Anomally_Detection_on_CBIS-DDSM/README.md

 # Breast_Anomally_Detection_on_CBIS-DDSM
-Detecting Breast abnormality on CBIS-DDSM Datset.
+Detecting and segmenting Breast abnormality on CBIS-DDSM Datset.

 # Abstract: